Vigo County School Corporation

 Vigo County School Corporation (VCSC) is a school district that serves Vigo County, Indiana and is headquartered in West Terre Haute.
-The corporation is led by Superintendent Dr. Chris Himsel and by the Board of Trustees including: President; Amy Lore, Vice President; Rick Burger, Secretary; Carey LaBella and members Jackie Lower, James D. Skelton, Stacy Killion and Ken Warner.
+The corporation is led by Superintendent Dr. Chris Himsel and by the Board of Trustees including: President Stacy Killion, Vice President; Rick Burger, Secretary; Christina Crist and members Carey LaBella, Amy Lore, James D. Skelton and Ken Warner.
 The school board holds meetings two times a month on Mondays.

 The VCSC contains one building that was once a church on the National Register of Historic Places, the Woodrow Wilson Middle School building known for its Tudor Revival architecture and large-scale interior murals by Gilbert Brown Wilson.

 All enrollment data is accurate for the 2020–2021 school year from the Indiana Department of Education.

 The school district's boundaries parallel those of Vigo County.